Queen's Theatre, Singapore: Architecture

-By looking at the façade, it has characters of colonial-style architecture which was popular when Singapore was under the control of Britain.
+The theatre had characters of colonial-style architecture which was popular when Singapore was under British colonial rule.
 The European architectural style, such as Palladian, Renaissance or Neoclassical style, was usually applied to civic and commercial building by the colonial government.
-The equilateral triangle at the top of the facade with decorations on the edges and the dome at the entrance structure clearly indicates the colonial fashion in Singapore architecture in 1930s.
+The equilateral triangle at the top of the façade with decorations on the edges and the dome at the entrance structure clearly indicates the colonial fashion in Singapore architecture in 1930s.
 Moreover, the columns with decoration and lamp at the top by two sides defines the front yard of the theatre.

 However, when looking at plan of this building, it is a typical Kampong (compound) house which the entrance, or front of the building, is marked by an extruding structure.
 The building is raised from ground level, in the consideration of possible flood or heavy rain in tropical climate.
 Deducing from the dimension of the theatre, the building contains one cinema hall with sufficient space for comfortable seats.
 Linear arrangement of the space gives people comfortable experience in the cinema.
 The localization of the colonial style in Singapore followed the fashion, and responded to local climate and culture.
 No doubt that the theatre had been attractive not only because of the programs and facilities, architecture also helps it to gain much popularity.